Town by Town Snapshot: Leopold

-The size of Leopold is approximately 26.9 square kilometres and has 17 parks covering nearly 2.7 per cent of total area.
+The size of Leopold is about 26.9 square kilometres and has 17 parks covering nearly 2.7 per cent of the total area.

 In 1852, 526 hectares of land was subdivided and offered for sale as the ‘Princely Domain of Kensington’.

 Whilst the subdivision did not create a village, it provided a name and settlers depended on the Anglican church and school in Hays Road, Point Henry, established in 1849-50.

 By 1865 Kensington also had the short-lived Bellarine Hotel and a community of 300 persons, mostly engaged in agriculture.